 Please email for further details or to order any of these items.
 Cheques should be made payable to the “Shropshire Ornithological Society”.

 The Birds of Shropshire is the most comprehensive record of the County’s avifauna ever published.
-It is being produced by SOS, and will be based largely on the results of six years fieldwork up until 2013, winter and summer, by over 650 different observers who submitted over 333,400 records.
+It was produced by SOS, and is based largely on the results of six years fieldwork up until 2013, winter and summer, by over 650 different observers who submitted over 333,400 records.
 These records have been used to produce maps showing the current distribution of almost 200 different species.

 The publication is a full-colour, easily readable hardback book of nearly 600 pages, written by 27 of the County’s most experienced and knowledgeable birders.
 Stunning images of 220 species have been contributed by 21 local photographers, both amateur and professional.